-Suppose, you are observing a tree from a certain distance.
-You want to find the height of the tree you are observing the tree from two different points of observation in the same line with the tree.
+Suppose you are standing on one side of a tree.
+You want to find the height of a tree and you want to observe the tree from different points of observations.

 How can you do this?
-Suppose you are observing the top of the palm tree at an angle of elevation of 45° .
-The angle of elevation changes to 30° when you move 11m away from the earlier point.
+Suppose you are observing the top of the palm tree at an angle of elevation 45°.
+The angle of elevation changes to 30° when you move 11 m away from the tree.